 AL Starting Pitcher-Tommy Milone-Oak: (5.9%) Milone bounced back from two tough starts to get a nice win at home against the Tigers.
 He pitched seven innings allowing one earned run on five hits and a walk while striking out six.
 He’s been excellent at home while getting trashed on the road.
 He can be worth a spot start look when he’s starting at home.

 NL Starting Pitcher-Bud Norris (49.1) In his last two outings, Norris has allowed no earned runs in 12 innings.
 Yesterday he shut out the Pirates while striking out eight and allowing just three hits.
 He moved into seventh in the NL with 41 K’s in his 43.1 innings.
 He also has a 3.95 EAR and a 1.27 WHIP.
 If he’s available in your league, he’s worth a look.

 Relief Pitcher-Tim Byrdak-NYM: (0.0%) The NL leader in holds, Byrdak got his eighth last night striking out the only batter he faced.
 He has appeared in 19 games and has 15 strikouts in just 10 innings pitched the lefty specialist has two wins, a 0.90 WHIP, and a 3.60 ERA.

-Tags: Brandon Inge Bud Norris Cliff Pennington Fantasy Baseball Additions Featured Gordon Beckham John Mayberry Jr. Jonathan Lucroy Nick Johnson Raul Ibanez Roger Bernadina Sleeper Central Tim Byrdak Tommy Milone Waiver Wire Yonder Alonso
+Tags: Brandon Inge Bud Norris Cliff Pennington Fantasy Baseball Additions Gordon Beckham John Mayberry Jr. Jonathan Lucroy Nick Johnson Raul Ibanez Roger Bernadina Sleeper Central Tim Byrdak Tommy Milone Waiver Wire Yonder Alonso